 Faculty & Staff

-Associate Professor of Teaching Director of Baccalaureate Program Camden Campus Coordinator
+Associate Professor of Teaching, Director of the Baccalaureate Program, and Campus Coordinator of the Baccalaureate Child Welfare Education Program (BCWEP)

 Ph.D., MSW, Rutgers

-V. DuWayne Battle (Ph.D., D.Min., MSW, M.Div.) is an Associate Professor of Teaching and the Director of the Baccalaureate Social Work (BASW) program on the Rutgers Camden and New Brunswick campuses.
-Under his leadership the undergraduate social work program has more than quadrupled, making it one of the largest and most diverse in New Jersey.
-Additionally, he serves as the faculty advisor for five student groups, including the Nu Omicron Chapter of the Phi Alpha Honor Society, the nation's largest social work honor society.
-Dr. Battle is the recent President of both the Southwestern Social Work Association and the National Association of Social Workers – NJ Chapter.
-Currently, he is the President-Elect of the Association of Baccalaureate Program Social Work Directors, campus coordinator of the Baccalaureate Child Welfare Education Program (BCWEP), a consortium of all of New Jersey’s schools and departments of social work, trustee of the New Jersey Social Work Education, Research, and Scholarship Corporation, member of the NASW-NJ Continuing Education Program Committee, and serves on several other boards and committees.
+V. DuWayne Battle (Ph.D., D.Min., MSW, M.Div.) is an Associate Professor of Teaching, the Director of the Baccalaureate Social Work (BASW) program on the Rutgers Camden and New Brunswick campuses, and Campus Coordinator of the Baccalaureate Child Welfare Education Program (BCWEP).
+Under his leadership the undergraduate social work program more than quadrupled, making it one of the largest and most diverse in New Jersey.
+Additionally, he has served as the faculty advisor for five student groups, including the Undergraduate Social Work Program (USWO); Nu Omicron Chapter of the Phi Alpha Honor Society, the nation's largest social work honor society; Project Sunshine, which focuses on the emotional needs of pediatric patients and their caregivers; Indian Student Christian Fellowship; and co-faculty advisor for the Rutgers SSW Black Lives Matter Student Caucus.
+Dr. Battle is the past President of the National Association of Social Workers – NJ Chapter (NASW-NJ); the Association of Baccalaureate Program Social Work Directors (BPD); and the Southwestern Social Work Association (SSWA).
+Currently, he is the campus coordinator of the Baccalaureate Child Welfare Education Program (BCWEP), a consortium of all of New Jersey’s schools and departments of social work; member of the NASW-NJ Continuing Education Program Committee; member PATH@1919 Community Hub Board; member of the Atlantic Cape Community College Human Services Advisory Board, and he serves on several other boards and committees.
 His international experience includes travel to six continents, where he has worked on academic and faith-based initiatives with a number of organizations.
-Recently, Dr. Battle worked to help establish international exchange programs between the Rutgers School of Social Work and Universidad Autónoma de Yucatán, as well as the Beijing University of Chemical Technology.
-Dr. Battle is the primary lead teacher for the Diversity and Oppression and Introduction to Social Work and Social Services courses.
+Dr. Battle worked to help establish international student exchange programs between the Rutgers School of Social Work and Universidad Autónoma de Yucatán, as well as the Beijing University of Chemical Technology.
+Dr. Battle is the primary lead teacher for the Diversity and Oppression and Introduction to Social Work and Social Justice courses.
 He has also worked to develop three fully online courses in the areas of generalist social work practice, child welfare, and diversity and social justice.
+He is currently developing a “Confronting Anti-Black Racism” course.
 Dr. Battle worked on a project between Rutgers University and NASW-NJ to establish a Leadership Development Certificate Program, entitled, Leadership Through a New Lens: Institutionalizing Diversity and Social Justice.
-He has published in the area of diversity and social justice, as well as religion and spirituality.
-His most recent co-authored article, entitled, Measuring student learning in social justice courses: The Diversity and Oppression Scale, provides an important instrument to evaluate courses on diversity, oppression, and social justice in schools of social work.
-Dr. Battle has been an advocate for increasing accessibility for people with disabilities, and he has led an effort to raise awareness about domestic violence and more than $100k for the Krystal Skinner Memorial Scholarship Endowment Fund.
-Currently, he is working on the Phi Alpha National Honor Society Scholarship Endowment Fund.
+He has published in the area of diversity, racial and social justice, as well as religion and spirituality.
+His most recent work has utilized various methods of dissemination on diversity, equity, and inclusion (DEI) topics, such as, Difficult conversations, honest assessments, and renewed commitments; William M. Ashby – New Jersey’s First Black Social Worker; Examining the social justice implications of physical distancing and the economic stimulus plans; COVID-19 and the death of Black Clergy; “I can’t breathe”; How do we keep the homeless safe during this crisis?; and The disproportionate impact of the Coronavirus on the African American community.
+His co-authored article, entitled, Measuring student learning in social justice courses: The Diversity and Oppression Scale, provides an important instrument to evaluate courses on diversity, oppression, and social justice in schools of social work.
+Dr. Battle has been an advocate for increasing accessibility for people with disabilities, and he has led an effort to raise awareness about domestic violence and more than $110k for the Krystal Skinner Memorial Scholarship Endowment Fund.
+He also helped to raise more than $70k and established the Rutgers Phi Alpha Honor Society Scholarship Endowment Fund.

 - Spirituality and Social Work